stoeps13/connections-doc/source/admin/admin/t_admin_common_enable_template.md

       <property name="globalNotificationTemplateThemeEnable"">true</property>
     ```

+    !!! note
-    **Note:** If you do not set this property to true, the old-style templates will be enabled by default.
+    If you do not set this property to true, the old-style templates will be enabled by default.

 5. Save, close, and then check in the notification-config.xml file as described in [Accessing the notification configuration file](t_admin_common_checkout_notification_config.md).